Getting started

 End of the term

-At the end of the tenancy agreement, you should prepare to hand the property back to the Landlord/Agent on the Check-out date.
+At the end of the term, you should prepare to hand the property back to the Landlord/Agent on the Check-out date.
 A mutually convenient appointment will be made with the Inventory Clerk, who will meet you at the property, take meter readings, collect keys, and ensure that we have your forwarding address for the payment of all closing accounts.
 Under no circumstances should you allow the authorities to disconnect supplies.

 The authorities should be informed that the managing agent will contact them when the property is handed over and provide details of the new account holder.